 Interested students must fill out an application for the Company program, which can be found here.
 The questions should be filled out by the interested student as we wish to get to know them and their musical theatre perspective.
 Once completed, you will be contacted to schedule an interview.

 Please note: Students who participated in summer programs may not need to complete the application.
 Please contact Heather as each student is reviewed on a case-by-case basis.

 The Company artists are selected and admitted each year during an interview process with a video audition for class placement.
 Numbers are limited to maintain cost, low student/teacher ratios, and individual attention.
 New students are required to meet with the director of the program for an interview to discuss the student’s goals and past experiences in order to gain admittance into the Company program.

-Tuition for Company is $3,200.00 for the year with a $150.00 registration fee.
+Tuition for Company is $3,250.00 for the year + $150 Non-Refundable Registration Fee.
 This includes weekly classes and all of the production costs for the different shows.
 There are additional immersions and workshops offered throughout the year for an additional cost.

 After the audition process, a staff member will send you the registration and payment information.
-There is a $200 non-refundable deposit.
 Once you fill out all of the necessary forms, a staff member will send you an invoice.